One of the most perplexing dating quandaries you can find yourself in is deciding if and how to tell a friend you like her.

 Don’t scare her with a “we need to talk” statement or a similar panic-inducing intro.
 Try something like sincerely letting her know how much you value her as a friend and a person.

 Let her know that when you first started to become friends with her, your intention was only to be friends.
-This is important so that she knows that all the times you were there for her, it was out of genuine care for her as a person and not with the intention of getting in her pants.
+This is important so she knows all the times you were there for her, it was out of genuine care for her as a person and not with the intention of getting in her pants.
 Tell her how much you appreciate her friendship.

 However she reacts, keep in mind your desire to preserve the friendship.
 Holding this intention throughout the conversation will help you to be receptive to her response, whether or not it’s what you hoped to hear.

-When she’s telling you her thoughts and feelings on the subject, give her the sense that you really care about what she's saying.
+When she’s telling you her thoughts and feelings on the subject, give her the sense you really care about what she's saying.
 Look at her when she’s talking to you.
 Listen to any concerns she may have.
-Help her to feel at ease through your calmness and willingness to hold space for her to share her feelings.
+Help her feel at ease through your calmness and willingness to hold space for her to share her feelings.

 This is a close relative of the previous point but it deserves its own section.
 Not only should you make her feel comfortable with whatever her response is while she talks to you, but also afterward.

 If she just wants to remain friends and you understand that nothing you can do will change that, don’t pull back or treat her differently.
 Don’t let a bruised ego keep you from continuing to see all of the wonderful things that made you such great friends to begin with.